junshi-wang/junshi-wang.github.io/_posts/2022-07-31-Photo-Sharing-003.md

 ---
 layout: post
-title: Photo sharing about Fitzwilliam Museum
+title: Photo sharing - Fitzwilliam Museum
 ---
 As a record of visiting the Fitzwilliam Museum on 2022/7/31.